 Meet Samantha Larson.
 Earlier this year, this 18-year old American became the youngest foreign woman to climb Mt.
 Everest, the tallest mountain in the world.
 She is also the youngest woman ever, to have climbed all the seven summits, the highest peaks of the seven continents.(for more info check out www.7summits.com)

-The mountain climbing saga began in 2002, when Samantha turned twelve.
+The mountain climbing saga began in 2002 when Samantha turned twelve.
 She and her dad climbed 19,340ft (5,895 meters) to the peak of Mt.
 Kilimanjaro in Tanzania, the tallest mountain in Africa.
-They had so much fun; they decided to try climb the rest of the seven summits.
+They had so much fun; they decided to try to climb the rest of the seven summits.

 The following year, when Samantha turned 14, she and her dad climbed the highest peak in Europe - Russia's Mt.
 Elbrus, which stands at 18,506ft (5,642 meters).
 The climb took them four days.

 Australia was the next continent to conquer.
 However, this was relatively easy as Australia's highest peak, Mt.
 Kosciuszko stands at just 7,310ft (2,228 meters) and is a day hike from a comfortable ski resort.
 Samantha and her dad were joined by her older brother Ted.
 While Samantha got some blisters because of her new snowshoes, she ended the day relaxing at the ski resort.

 The same year (2005), Samantha and her dad went on to climb Antarctica's highest peak, Mt Vinson - Massif (16,065 ft, 4,892 meters).
 They spent Christmas on their way up to the peak, calling their family via satellite phone.